Why Use Aviation Key Performance Indicators As Goals or Objectives

 Final Thoughts on Setting Goals Using KPIs

 KPIs are the best place to start looking when setting goals and objectives.
-Many airlines and airports include goal setting when creating or reviewing key performance indicators.
+Many aviation service providers include goal setting when creating or reviewing key performance indicators.
 While this may save time, one can easily argue that these two exercises should be conducted independently.

-Determining KPIs requires careful consideration.
+Determining KPIs in succeeding years requires more careful consideration.
 We recommend that the first step is to generate your list of KPIs, and then hold a meeting to discuss goals and objectives.

 In conclusion, use KPIs as goals and objectives when: